The-Politico/interactive-news-developer-guide/guides/pibs/working-with-meta.md

 ### `published` & `updated`
 These values will be set automatically when you publish (or update) your interactive.
 You can manually set this to an ISO string in Zulu time which looks like this: `2019-04-09T19:43:35.259Z`.
 They can also each be set to `null` to not be displayed.

+If you need help converting to an ISO string, you can use [this demo](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toISOString).
+Type your string in line one (take note of the timezone you're using), and click `Run >`.
+You should see your ISO string as the second output in the console.

 ### `authors`
 `authors` should be an array of objects with two keys: `link` and `name`.
 This array will be used for UTag data and will also be rendered with their links in your page's header.